stefanvictora/hue-scheduler/README.md

 [{"id":"<id>","internalipaddress":"192.168.0.59"}]
 ~~~

-Next, to authenticate a new user on your bridge, navigate to `http://<BRIDGE_IP_ADDRESS>/debug/clip.html` in your browser and enter the following in the corresponding fields, replacing ``<name>`` with any value of 26 characters or less:
+Next, to authenticate a new user on your bridge, navigate to `http://<BRIDGE_IP_ADDRESS>/debug/clip.html` in your browser and enter the following in the corresponding fields, replacing ``<name>`` with any value of 26 characters or fewer:

 ~~~
 URL:	/api